pingcap/docs-cn/overview.md

 - **Compatible with the MySQL 5.7 protocol and MySQL ecosystem**

     TiDB is compatible with the MySQL 5.7 protocol, common features of MySQL, and the MySQL ecosystem.
 To migrate your applications to TiDB, you do not need to change a single line of code in many cases or only need to modify a small amount of code.
-In addition, TiDB provides a series of [data migration tools](/migration-overview.md) to help migrate application data easily into TiDB.
+In addition, TiDB provides a series of [data migration tools](/ecosystem-tool-user-guide.md) to help easily migrate application data into TiDB.

 ## Use cases